Best Health Insurance for Seniors and Retirees (2026)

 Medicare Advantage (also called Medicare Part C) is a health insurance plan that you buy from a private insurance company.
 Plans have to cover the same services as Original Medicare, and they typically include prescription drugs, dental and vision.

 Medicare Advantage plans work like traditional health insurance plans.
 You'll need to use an in-network doctor or hospital to get the cheapest rates on medical care.
-Plans also have copays that you pay for each medical service, a deductible and an out-of-pocket maximum.
+Plans also have copays that you pay for each medical service, a and an

 Most people can sign up for Medicare starting three months before the month they turn 65.
 This is the start of what's called your "initial enrollment period," which then extends through the month you were born and for three months after.
 This is the best time to sign up because you get cheaper rates for both Part B and Medigap plans.